Upper Class Housing

 Community Living Option:

 - On campus living facilities offered to students of Junior or Senior status.
 College Townhouses hold up to eight residents.
 Groups applying with seven residents will only be considered once full applications have been approved.
-Units available for male residents are Randal and Hazlett, those available for female residents are Leonard Houghton and Perkins.
-Applications must be filled out by each townhouse group member: Townhouse Application and are due to the Residence Life and Housing Office by Friday, February 22 at 5:00pm.
+Applications must be filled out by each townhouse group member: Townhouse Application and are due by Friday, February 20 at 5:00pm.

 Please contact the Housing Office if you are interested in married housing for the upcoming academic year at firstname.lastname@example.org or in person.